 Welcome to Apoven!

-If you are ready to improve your English and want to learn all the things they don’t teach you in most English language classrooms, you have come to the right place!
+If you are ready to improve your English and want to learn things they don’t teach in most English language classrooms, you have come to the right place!
 From fast-speaking native speakers to cultural differences that influence language, I spend my free time sharing all I know to help you become fluent in English.
 If you are a native Korean speaker, this site is especially for you!
 If not, don’t worry!
 There is plenty here for you too!
 I started this site to provide both basic and more advanced conversation and listening skills for all English language learners.

 Are you afraid to speak English?